Stalag 17 (1953) - full transcript

 - Why the south latrine?

-- Because that's where he is.
+- Because he's there.
 In the water tank.

 Good spot.